ccchase7/startup/README.md

 Startup project for CS 260

 I clone trashy China cats.
 Not really.
 But the cool thing is, if you mix up all the letters in that sentence, you can spell out my full name.
-Imagine a website where you could just type in your name, or maybe someone else’s name, or any word or sentence really, and find out what else those letters would spell!
+Imagine a website where you could just type in a word and find out what else those letters would spell!
 That’s what my startup is all about: anagrams.
 I’m not saying they’ll be very good, but we’ll find you one if there is one.
 On the website, you’ll enter some letters and it’ll give you an anagram.
 You’ll be able to log in, save your favorite ones for later, send the good ones to your buddies (or your grandma), and maybe even more!
 Features:
 -	Secure login over HTTPS
 -	It’ll give you an anagram